SHASANKsp/GNN-protein_structure/README.md

-# GNN-protein_structure
+# Protein Classification Models
-Building GNN for protein structure (Work in progress)
+1. Building a Graph Attention Network (GAN) for protein structure classification (Work in progress)
+2. Using protein sequence embeddings for protein classification